hyperledger/fabric-samples/test-network-k8s/docs/CHANNELS.md

 1. Transfer the shell scripts from `/scripts/*.sh` into the remote organization's persistent volume.
 2. Issue a `kubectl exec -c "script-name.sh {args}"` on the org's admin CLI pod.

-For non-trivial Fabric administative tasks, this approach of uploading a script into the cluster and then executing in an admin pod works well.
+For non-trivial Fabric administrative tasks, this approach of uploading a script into the cluster and then executing in an admin pod works well.